jolle11/scraper-web/README.md

-# Charts for my personal web trackings
+# Charts and tables for my personal web trackings